pereznetworks/A-Course-Rating-API/README.md

       - if no email matches or password does not match then returns callback(err)

       - if authenticated, returns callback(null, user)
-## Lots more to do:
+## Requiring auth on get /api/user and course put and post routes:

+  - post /api/user

-  - to be built...
+    - now able to create a new user
+    - validate name, email and hash password then store in user db

+  - get /api/user

+    - once logged in
+    - able to check creds on http req auth header
+    - then return json of details of auth'ed user

+  - post and put /api/courses routes

-    - user auth
+    - need modification now that auth is ready and working

-    - then compare submitted password when auth'ing creds submmited password gets hashed, if hash matches, then creds are auth'ed
-    - checking for current user logged-in check(session-based?)
-    - require logged-in and auth'ed cred's for all routes..except root '/'